How does a hotel in Vienna take Austrian food and turn it into a winning gastronomy formula?

 Showcasing honest Viennese classics, Meissl & Schadn, combines an elegant atmosphere of a bygone era with today’s modern comforts.

-Gulasch & Söhne is an intimate space, accessible from the street, where the general public and guests mingle and savour Vienna’s fast food style cuisine.
-It’s a cosy place with style, where eating goulash and Debreziner sausages and drinking champagne sit happily side by side.
+Gulasch & Söhne is an intimate space, accessible from the street, where the general public and guests mingle and savour Vienna’s fast-food style cuisine.
+It’s a cozy place with style, where eating goulash and Debreziner sausages and drinking champagne sit happily side by side.

 Grand Étage serves international dishes high above the city.
 The design of the restaurant portrays private salons that were typical in Vienna at the end of the 19th century.
-The Grand Étage is an exclusive space, reserved for hotels guests, their visitors and club members.
+The Grand Étage is an exclusive space, reserved for hotel guests, visitors, and club members.